-- 7. No data are yet available for 2013.
-Official 2013 data will be published by the European Commission in the fourth quarter of 2014. - 8.
-The energy efficiency index is a normalized indicator of energy used in our manufacturing facilities per vehicle produced based on a calculation that adjusts for typical variances in weather and vehicle production.
+7. No data are yet available for 2013.
+Official 2013 data will be published by the European Commission in the fourth quarter of 2014.

+8. The energy efficiency index is a normalized indicator of energy used in our manufacturing facilities per vehicle produced based on a calculation that adjusts for typical variances in weather and vehicle production.
 The Index is set at 100 for the baseline year to simplify tracking annual improvements.
 In 2012, we expanded our energy efficiency to include global energy use data.
 In previous years, it only included energy use at North American facilities.
 In 2012, we also reset the baseline year to 2011.
 A year 2000 baseline was used through 2006; the baseline was reset to year 2010 starting in 2011.
 The year 2012 improvement indexed against the year 2011 baseline was 6.4, indicating a 6.4 percent improvement in global energy efficiency per vehicle from 2011 to 2012.
-Higher percentage reflects improvement. - 9.
-In 2013, we restated some historical data to account for divestiture of a facility. - 10.
-In 2013, the training and assessment data was updated to reflect a consistent calculation methodology; however, certain figures may be slightly lower than 2012. - 11.
+Higher percentage reflects improvement.

+9. In 2013, we restated some historical data to account for divestiture of a facility and beyond, and identified the types of technologies, business models and partnerships needed to get us there.

+- 10. In 2013, the training and assessment data was updated to reflect a consistent calculation methodology; however, certain figures may be slightly lower than 2012. - 11.
 Ford stopped production of Mercury with the 2011 model year.
 Beginning in 2011, the dealer satisfaction data for Lincoln dealers no longer include Mercury dealers.